 Y Combinator’s move to have its SAFEs convert on a post-money, instead of pre-money, basis is another great example.
 Their argument is that it helps “clarify” how the SAFEs will convert on the cap table.
 Clarity is great, right?
 Who can argue with clarity?

-What’s not emphasized prominently enough is that the way they delivered that “clarity” is by implementing anti-dilution protection for SAFE investors that is more aggressive than anything remotely “standard” in the industry; and that wasn’t necessary at all to provide “clarity.”
+What’s not emphasized prominently enough is that the way they delivered that “clarity” is by implementing anti-dilution protection for SAFE investors (like themselves) that is more aggressive than anything remotely “standard” in the industry; and that wasn’t necessary at all to provide “clarity.”
 Under YC’s new SAFE, the common stock absorbs all dilution from any subsequent SAFE or convertible note rounds until an equity round, while SAFE holders are fully protected from that dilution.
 That is crazy.
 It’s the equivalent of “full ratchet” anti-dilution, which has become almost non-existent in startup finance because of how company unfriendly it is.
 In fact, it’s worse than full ratchet because in a typical anti-dilution context it only triggers if the valuation is lower.
 In this case, SAFE holders get fully protected for convertible dilution even if the valuation cap is higher.
-It’s a cap table grab that in the vast majority of contexts won’t be made up for by other more minor changes to the SAFE (around pro-rata rights and option pool treatment) if a company ends up doing multiple convertible rounds.
+It’s a cap table grab that in a significant number of contexts won’t be made up for by other more minor changes to the SAFE (around pro-rata rights and option pool treatment) if a company ends up doing multiple convertible rounds.

-Yes, YC’s original SAFE has contributed to a problem for many SAFE investors, but that problem is the result of an imbalanced lack of accountability in the original SAFE structure; not a need to re-do conversion economics.
-As mentioned in the above TechCrunch article, the reason convertible notes are still the dominant seed instrument across the country is that the maturity date in a convertible note serves as a valuable “accountability” mechanism in a seed financing.
+Yes, YC’s original (pre-money) SAFE has contributed to a problem for many SAFE investors, but that problem is the result of an imbalanced lack of accountability in the original SAFE structure; not a need to re-do conversion economics.
+As mentioned in the above TechCrunch article, the reason convertible notes are still the dominant convertible seed instrument across the country is that the maturity date in a convertible note serves as a valuable “accountability” mechanism in a seed financing.
 A 2-3 year maturity gives founders a sense of urgency to get to a conversion event, or at least stay in communication with investors about their financing plans.
 By eliminating maturity, SAFEs enabled a culture of runaway serial seed financings constantly delaying conversion, creating significant uncertainty for seed investors.

 YC now wants to “fix” the problem they themselves enabled, but the “solution” goes too far in the opposite direction by requiring the common stock (founders and early employees) to absorb an inordinate amount of dilution risk.
 If “clarity” around conversion economics is really the concern of seed investors, there are already several far more balanced options for delivering that clarity: